biolink/biolink-model/docs/Attribute.md

  * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
  * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
  * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
+ * [SocioeconomicAttribute](SocioeconomicAttribute.md) - Attributes relating to a socioeconomic manifestation
  * [Zygosity](Zygosity.md)

 ## Referenced by class